jakobib/daia2016/finding-availability.md

 Given the Western Michigan University Libraries had a DAIA service at
 <https://wmich.edu/library/daia>, a request with ISBN-10 via request URL
 <https://wmich.edu/library/daia?id=1490931864&format=json> could result in the
-following JSON object:^[Example based on actual library data from their public catalog.]
+following JSON object (example based on actual library data from their public catalog):

 ~~~json
 {